How to open a GP surgery

 Your other options include forming a cooperative, a not-for-profit organisation, or a community interest company.
 Whichever route you go down, it’s always best to take professional advice and make sure your choice of structure meets your needs.

-Regulation for a GP surgery
+Regulation for how to open a GP practice

 Once you’re registered, you’ll be subject to regular inspections, and the CQC will review information it holds about your practice annually.